 Walking and Hiking Trails

 Although Santa Rosa is a large city, it's also relatively flat and includes a number of neighborhoods where everything is within walking distance.

 Just west of Highway 101, the Historic Railroad Square offers an authentic old town ambiance with a variety of antique stores, galleries, and other shops, as well as lodging, entertainment, and live theater.
 After being divided by busy roads for decades, Courthouse Square was recently reunified, creating a beautiful outdoor plaza and community gathering space, which is surrounded by a variety of boutiques, shops, restaurants, and businesses just east of Highway 101.
 And slightly to the southeast, the South A Street Art District (known as SOFA) includes the highest concentration of art studios (about 30) in Sonoma County, as well as a number of galleries, restaurants, and other businesses.

-The city provides both a printable PDF map of downtown Santa Rosa and an interactive map of downtown Santa Rosa that includes directions for walking tours of Railroad Square, the West End, St. Rose Historic District, Cherry Street, and the Civic Center Art Walk.
+The city provides an interactive map of downtown Santa Rosa that includes directions for walking tours of Railroad Square, the West End, St. Rose Historic District, Cherry Street, and the Civic Center Art Walk.

 On the eastern edge of the city, Santa Rosa Rural Cemetery offers self-guided and docent-led historic walking tours.
 And on Santa Rosa's western edge, the 1.8-mile multi-use Laguna de Santa Rosa Trail lets you view wildlife while exploring the county's largest freshwater wetland complex.